Highfield Adventure Playground, Crowther Place, Sheffield S7 1BJ

 Staff provide a range of activities for children of all ages including crafts, cooking and games.
 Over 8 year olds’ can play in the playground without parental supervision.

-We endeavour to open during the school holidays, however days and times are confirmed nearer the date as holiday opening hours are dependant on funding, please check our website and Facebook page for details.
+We endeavour to open during the school holidays, however days and times are confirmed nearer the date as holiday opening hours are dependant on funding.
+Please check our website and Facebook page for details.
 There is no charge to come to the playground and low cost tuck shop snacks and refreshments are available.